platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ## Storage Engine

-It's best to the InnoDB storage engine wherever possible.
+It's best to use the InnoDB storage engine wherever possible.
 MyISAM is only properly supported in non-Dedicated environments.
 In Dedicated environments, there is no replication of MyISAM tables.